huntergps/handbook-docs/FuseJS/3 - Observables.md

 ### $(Reactive operators)

-FuseJS comes with a rich set of reactive operators that return @(Observables) from other @(Observables).
+FuseJS comes with set of reactive operators that return @(Observables) from other @(Observables).
 This means that if the original `Observable` changes, any `Observable`s that are created as a result of applying a reactive operator will also change automatically.

 > Note!
-It is important to understand that the result of a reactive operator will only be computed if the resulting `Observable` is somehow databound and its value is needed.
+It is important to understand that the result of a reactive operator will only be computed if the resulting `Observable` is *consumed*, i.e. databound and its value is needed.
 If you @(map(func)) over an `Observable` collection and try to `debug_log` from the mapping function, these contents might not be displayed because the resulting `Observable` is not databound.
 If you run into this problem, you can manually add a subscriber for debugging purposes, as described @(addSubscriber(func):here).
-AUTH

 #### $(where:where(condition))
 Returns a new @(Observable) with only the values for which `condition` returns true.